-The purpose of this policy is to allow students the opportunity to have faculty members review examination questions on unit exams.
+The purpose of this policy is to allow students the opportunity to have faculty review examination questions on unit exams.
 Items on the final examination or ATI are not subject to this policy.
 Examinations are administered electronically during a specified timeframe.
 After students complete the unit exam, faculty will submit a list of missed concepts to students.
 Students will have the opportunity to make an appointment and review their individual exams.
 During this session if a student disagrees with the exam item or options, they will be allowed to submit a request for individual item review.
 The following guidelines are to be utilized when submitting an Exam Question Review.

 - 1. Item reviews are to be submitted no more than 24 hours after the scheduled examination.
 Discussion and review of items after 24 hours is not permitted. - 2.
 Students will complete and submit the Exam Question Review form and include the requested information.
 (See Appendix E) - 3.
-Upon receipt of the Exam Question Review faculty will have 48 hours to review the question and make any decisions related to the validity of the student concern.
-Faculty will provide a brief explanation regarding the concept in question and the outcome. - 4.
-In order to maintain the integrity of the examination, students will not share Exam Question Review information with other students.
-Sharing of Exam Question Reviews or exam items is in violation of the Department of Nursing Education Academic Integrity Policy and subject to disciplinary action outlined in the policy.
+Upon receipt of the Exam Question Review form, the faculty will review the question and make any decisions related to the validity of the student concern.
+The faculty will provide a brief explanation regarding the concept in question and the outcome. - 4.
+To maintain the integrity of the examination, students will not share Exam Question Review information with other students.
+Sharing of Exam Question Reviews or exam items violates the Department of Nursing Education Academic Integrity Policy and subject to disciplinary action outlined in the policy.